C0nw0nk/SteamCMD-AutoUpdate-Any-Gameserver/README.md

 #Features :
 steam.cmd is only dependant upon VBScript.

-steam-curl.cmd is dependant upon CURL and Windows Powershell.
+steam-curl.cmd is dependant upon CURL, VBScript and Windows Powershell.

 Works with both 32bit and 64bit architecture.